iotaledger/iota-sdk/README.md

 ## Requirements

-The iota-sdk requires `Rust` and `Cargo`.
+The IOTA SDK requires `Rust` and `Cargo`.
 You can find installation instructions in the [Rust documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 We recommend you first update the Rust compiler to the latest stable version: